Get Started with a Free Water Consultation

 Try our Water Solutions Finder tool.

-Once your water test results are available — which should take around 30 minutes — your local water expert can recommend the next steps.
-Many pH problems are best solved by a whole-house water filtration system such as the Culligan® Smart High Efficiency Water Filter.
+Once your water test results are available, your local water expert can recommend the best next steps.
+Many low pH problems are best solved by a whole-house water filtration system, such as the Culligan® Smart High Efficiency Water Filter.

 Find Your Water’s pH Level

-You don’t have to be a scientist to learn about the chemistry behind your drinking water and how that impacts its taste, quality and more.
-Skip the DIY test strips and have a water expert tell you everything you need to know about pH.
-You’ll also learn about water hardness, chlorine, iron and other potential issues.
+You don’t have to be a scientist to understand the chemistry behind your water and how that impacts its taste, quality, your plumbing system, and more.
+Skip the DIY test strips and have a water expert tell you everything you need to know about your water’s pH level.
+You can also learn about water hardness, total dissolved solids, chlorine, iron and other potential contaminants and issues.*

 It all begins with a free, in-home water test and consultation.
 Schedule yours today.